thaliaarchi/abstracting-abstract-machines/rae/notes.md

 Could algebraic effects supersume all algebraic data types?
 Yes.
 This is the data-codata duality.

-Declarative continuations and categorical duality Co-curring
+Declarative Continuations and Categorical Duality
 Same author did a regexp matcher

+Co-currying: can partially apply a handler.

 Sum types are represented multiple by functions in the handler.
 Product types are represented by multiple parameters to a function.